 Department/Faculty/Institution: Andrew Young School of Policy Studies, Georgia State University

-Degree(s)/School(s): PhD in Geography, U of Colorado at Boulder
+Degree(s)/School(s): PhD (Geography) University of Colorado at Boulder

 MCRI Projects: A2: Governance; B3: Land and Housing Markets; B5: Regional Governance and Suburbanization; C2: North America Research Cluster; C4: South Asia Research Cluster

 Background: A native of the Netherlands, Nijman received his M.A. degree in geography from the University of Amsterdam, and his Ph.D. in geography from the University of Colorado at Boulder.
 Before joining GSU, he spearheaded urban research and teaching programs at the University of Amsterdam and the University of Miami.
 He presently holds a secondary appointment as Professor of Urban Studies at the University of Amsterdam.

 His primary research interests are in urban theory, urban and regional development, and global comparative urban studies, with regional expertise and extensive field work experience in North America, West Europe and South Asia.
 Current research projects focus on suburbanization and metropolitan transformations in the United States and Canada; the historical origins and future prospects of Amsterdam’s 400-year old designed Canal District; and the relationship between urbanization and development in India.
 Nijman is the author of five books and more than 100 other publications in a wide range of international journals such as IJURR, Annals of the AAG, Cities, Regional Studies, and Urban Geography.

 Nijman’s professional honors include a Guggenheim Fellowship, the Nystrom Award for best doctoral dissertation in Geography in the United States, the University Teaching Award at the University of Miami, and the J.B.
 Jackson book award from the Association of American Geographers.